 Here are some of the specifics you might find noteworthy from her study—a great summary about how plugged in teenagers are today:

-- Only 8% of families with teens have no computer, and only 4% of homes with computers don’t have access to Internet.
+• Only 8 percent of families with teens have no computer, and only 4 percent of homes with computers don’t have access to Internet.

-- Only 8% of teens use Twitter (compared to 37% of 18-24 year-olds—the largest percentage of any age group).
+• Only 8 percent of teens use Twitter (compared to 37 percent of 18- to 24-year-olds—the largest percentage of any age group).

 Whenever I show this chart at my parenting workshops, parents are always surprised that kids spend more time watching TV than they do browsing the Internet.
 But the numbers don’t lie (I’ve blogged about this before), TV still rules the media war.
 For now, American Idol, Glee and Jersey Shore are still snaring more time from teenagers than Facebook is.